microsoft/sqldev/_includes/partials/php/crudunix.md

 ```

-> Congrats you created your first PHP app with SQL Server!
+> Congratulations!
+You have created your first PHP app with SQL Server!
 Check out the next section to learn about how you can make your PHP faster with SQL Server's Columnstore feature.